dipinkumarkerketta/spring-batch/README.md

 # spring-batch
-spring batch poc application which reads from csv and writes to h2 database
+spring batch poc application which reads from the h2 database and writes to a csv file.

 Installation Guides:
   1. Import application as an existing maven project.